Much at Stake as Supreme Court Weighs Future of ‘Obamacare'

 If people again face copays for routine preventive care, that may discourage some to go for tests shown to detect diseases like cancer at early stages when they are easier to treat.

-“Obamacare” took the first major steps to close Medicare's unpopular “doughnut hole,” a coverage gap that used to leave seniors on the hook for hundreds of dollars in prescriptions drug costs.
+“Obamacare” took the first major steps to close Medicare's unpopular “doughnut hole,” a coverage gap that used to leave older Americans on the hook for hundreds of dollars in prescriptions drug costs.
 Congress later accelerated the timetable.

 Repealing the ACA would mean the return of the coverage gap, sure to infuriate older voters, many of whom say their medications still cost too much.